The Role of Support Groups in Alzheimer’s Care: Connection and Empowerment

 Significance of Emotional Support in Alzheimer’s Care

-It is vital to realise that emotional support is crucial in Alzheimer’s care, as it can significantly impact the of both patients and caregivers.
+It is vital to realise that emotional support is crucial in Alzheimer’s care, as it can significantly impact the well-being of both patients and caregivers.

 As you embark on this journey, recognise the power of empathy and connection in providing comfort to those affected by Alzheimer’s.